-Kepler, named after Johannes Kepler, is a spacecraft launched by the U.S. The objective of Kepler's mission is to detect exosolar planets, or planets outside our system.
+Kepler, named after Johannes Kepler, was a spacecraft launched by the U.S. The objective of Kepler's mission was to detect exosolar planets, or planets outside our system.

-The Kepler spacecraft consists of a large telescope, equipped only for observing subtle signs of planets.
-The telescope will detect transits, or slight eclipses of light from the star when a planet passes in front.
-Some of these light changes are so slight that the difference in brightness is equal to that of a fly on a windshield, but Kepler will detect them all the same.
+The Kepler spacecraft consisted of a large telescope, equipped only for observing subtle signs of planets.
+The telescope detected transits, or slight eclipses of light from the star when a planet passes in front.
+Some of these light changes are so slight that the difference in brightness is equal to that of a fly on a windshield, but Kepler detected them all the same.

 The Kepler spacecraft was launched on March 7, 2009 from Cape Canaveral, Florida.
 It escaped Earth's orbit and settled into its orbit around the Sun, which causes Kepler to follow Earth around its orbit.
 Kepler went through a commissioning phase and began observation on May 13, 2009.
 Then, the first information was transmitted to Earth in June.
 NASA will sorts through the thousands of images to find signs of exosolar planets.
 In September, Kepler verified the existence of an exosolar planet.
 The planet's orbital period is just over two days, so Kepler took under a week to detect its transit three times.